Waigo01/math_utils_lib/README.md

 ## Crate features

-- row-major: parses matrices in a row major format.
+- col-major: parse matrices in a column major format.
 - output: enables dependencies in order to provide rendered PDFs, PNGs and SVGs.
 - serde: enables Serialize and Deserialize implementations on most structs and enums.
 - async: exposes async versions of quick_eval, eval and parse.